chaos-mesh/chaos-mesh/workflow/docs/design.md

 > Question: Should we split it?

-**Holding** is available on Chaos, Suspend, Task, Serial, Parallel; It means current node is waiting for next action.
+**Holding** is available on Chaos, Suspend; It means current node is waiting for next action.
 For example: a Chaos node which in **Holding** is waiting for the end of this ChaosExperiments, then delete it.

 **Succeed** means this node is completed.